WojciechMatuszewski/programming-notes/aws/show-me-SaaS.md

 - It is nice to see the CloudFormation -> SNS pattern to wait for the deployment to finish.

   - It is a pity that CloudFormation does not support EventBridge thought.

+## Episode 4 - Designing Multi-Tenant Microservices

+- You might find your microservices split works differently for a single-tenant vs. multi-tenant environment.

+- Noisy neighbor problem is significant to handle in a multi-tenant environment.

+  - Distribution of load and profiling comes into play here.

+- It is important **not to leak** multi-tenancy into many layers of your code.
+Your code has to understand the relation between the request and the tenant.
+How contained can you make it?

+- Create small, reusable functions that deal with the tenancy.
+Use them inside your "main" code.

+- **Do NOT** create a microservice especially for handling the concept of a tenancy.
+It is hazardous to do so as that microservice becomes a singular point of failure.
+It is better to duplicate code than have such a microservice.